CompILe-Club/CompILe-Bot/README.md

 # CompILe-Bot
-A discord bot for the club
+A discord bot for CompILe